Skip to content

 If nothing else has worked, deregister iMessage and let it reactivate from scratch.
 Go to Settings → Messages → Send & Receive, tap your Apple ID at the top, and choose Sign Out.
 Wait a full 30 seconds, then tap your Apple ID again and sign back in.

 This forces Apple’s iMessage servers to refresh the binding between your phone number and your Apple ID.
-We’ve used this exact step on an iPhone 13 mini where group messages were arriving 4-6 hours late, and the next test message went through in under 3 seconds.
-The delay never came back.
+When group messages have been arriving hours late, this step often gets the next test message through almost instantly, and the delay tends not to come back.

 T-Mobile’s iMessage troubleshooting guide recommends signing out and back in as the fix when iMessage activation fails or messages route incorrectly between Apple ID and phone number.
 After signing back in, send a test message to your group.
 A blue bubble means iMessage is healthy.
 A green bubble means iMessage is fine but at least one group member isn’t on iMessage.